roberd13/DSE-Spark-with-Tableau/README.md

 * A DataStax Academy Account to Download/Install DSE and Simba ODBC Driver for Apache Spark:  If you do not already have one, visit https://academy.datastax.com/
 * A working DSE install running an Analytics workload.
   * You can download DataStax Enterprise for free from https://academy.datastax.com/downloads and find installation instructions here http://docs.datastax.com/en/getting_started/doc/getting_started/installDSE.html
-  * Using a Docker Image by visiting [DataStax Docker Store](https://store.docker.com/images/datastax) Each user  must subscribe to the image (which is free) one time.
-Click Setup Instructions, fill out the form, and you will be given a docker pull command that is valid for that user account.
-Usage instructions can be found at https://github.com/datastax/docker-images
+  * Our Docker Images are hosted on [Docker Hub](https://hub.docker.com/r/datastax/dse-server/).
+For documentation including configuration options, environment variables, and compose examples head over to [DataStax Academy](https://academy.datastax.com/quick-downloads?utm_campaign=Docker_2019&utm_medium=web&utm_source=docker&utm_term=-&utm_content=Web_Academy_Downloads)
-    * You will need to expose the public port 10000 to allow Tableau to connect to the Spark Trift Server
+    * You will need to expose the public port 10000 to allow Tableau to connect to the Spark Trift Server along with Spark UI ports 7080, 7077, 4040, 9077

 * A working Tableau Desktop install and basic Tableau understanding.